filisko/testable-functions/README.md

 - classes or functions (`@runInSeparateProcess`, `@preserveGlobalState disabled`)
 - static variables or properties (`@backupStaticAttributes`)

-To solve this issue, use PHPUnit's docblocks shown above per each single test method:
+To solve this issue, use PHPUnit's docblocks shown above for each test method or [at class level with `@runTestsInSeparateProcesses`](https://docs.phpunit.de/en/10.5/annotations.html#runtestsinseparateprocesses):

 ```php
 /**